Perry & the Sweater Zzzzzzzzzzz! Great Caesar's Ghost!

 "Great Caesar's Ghost!" regularly roared Daily Planet editor Perry White at Clark Kent, Lois Lane, and Jimmy Olson but who was otherwise the only principal character in the Superman comic books or fabled TV series likely to drop off the planet wholly unnoticed by the Man of Steel.

-Perry Mason seemed to me the most insipid character on TV, a middle aged guy who wasn't funny, didn't duke it out with bad guys, and didn't connect with women, connecting with whom being of such interest to me I took up the one and only sport I ever played enough to get good at.
+Perry Mason seemed to me the most insipid character on TV, a middle aged guy who wasn't funny, didn't duke it out with bad guys, and didn't connect with women, a television character whose charisma was second only to the Indian Head test pattern that ruled the airwaves after 11:00 at night.
+Heck, at least Perry White got to hang with Superman!

 Then there was a laid back crooner on television in the 50's with a personality like a carp whose greatest virtue seemed to be the ability to mask his blandness with a closet full of casual clothes most epitomized by a red sweater that would have gotten me beaten up if I'd worn it to school.